EyePromise Restore Macular Health Formula

 Results may be patient dependent, however many patients report reduced sensitivity to bright light or photophobia, increased contrast sensitivity, increased color saturation, improved fine detail discrimination, improved night vision and night driving, better visual acuity, and better dark adaptation.
 Healthy macular pigment level has also been scientifically demonstrated to reduce risk of age-related eye disease.

-If the consumer is allergic to shellfish or seafood or they are taking a large number of other vitamins contained in EyePromise Restore, a Zeaxanthin only supplement may be preferred.
-For instance, if one is taking an eye supplement with a low level of Zeaxanthin or no Zeaxanthin, adding EyePromise 10mg. to one’s daily supplement regimen may be desirable.
+If the consumer is allergic to shellfish or seafood or they are taking a large number of other vitamins contained in EyePromise Restore, a Zeaxanthin-only supplement may be preferred.
+For instance, if one is taking an eye supplement with a low level of Zeaxanthin or no Zeaxanthin, adding EyePromise Zeaxanthin to one’s daily supplement regimen may be desirable.

 EyePromise supplements should be taken with a meal, preferably a meal that contains at least a small amount of fat, such as a piece of buttered toast.

-Although the safety of much higher daily doses has been documented, ZeaVision only recommends the dosages listed in the label; one or two EyePromise softgels or one EyePromise 10mg. veggie cap per day.
+Although the safety of much higher daily doses has been documented, ZeaVision only recommends the dosage listed on the supplement fact panel.
 The Joint Expert Committee on Food Additives (JECFA), the scientific advisory body to the Codex Alimentarius Commission, has set the acceptable daily intake for the antioxidant ingredients, alone or in combination, at up to 2 mg per kilogram of body weight.
-This means for a 160lb./72.6 kg person, approximately 145 mg of lutein/zeaxanthin would be considered safe.
-That said, ZeaVision recommends a maximum dose of two EyePromise softgels per day, a combined dose of 24mg of Zeaxanthin and lutein.
+This means for a 160lb./72.6 kg person, approximately 145 mg of lutein/Zeaxanthin would be considered safe.

 Yes, EyePromise Restore is scientifically formulated with that in mind and it is recommended that the patient take a multi-vitamin each day along with EyePromise.